 The Committee on Teaching and Learning is responsible for making recommendations regarding the survey instrument and its use, as well as additional forms of evidence to be used in assessing teaching effectiveness.
 Changes to the Student Course Survey shall be approved by Faculty Council.

 At the discretion of the instructor, a temporary grade of Incomplete may be given to a student who demonstrates that he or she could not complete the requirements of the course due to circumstances beyond the student’s control and not reasonably foreseeable.
 A student must be passing a course at the time that an Incomplete is requested unless the instructor determines that there are extenuating circumstances to assign an Incomplete to a student who is not passing the course.
-When an instructor assigns an Incomplete, he or she shall specify in writing the requirements the student shall fulfill to complete the course as well as the reasons for granting an Incomplete when the student is not passing the course.
-The instructor shall retain a copy of this statement in his or her grade records and provide copies to the student and the department head or his or her designee.
+When an instructor assigns an Incomplete, the instructor shall specify in writing the requirements the student shall fulfill to complete the course as well as the reasons for granting an Incomplete when the student is not passing the course.
+The instructor shall retain a copy of this statement in the instructor’s grade records and provide copies to the student and the department head or the department head’s designee.
 After successful completion of the makeup requirements, Incomplete grades will be changed by the instructor of record or the department head, in the absence of the instructor of record.
 After one year or at the end of the semester in which the student graduates (whichever comes first), an Incomplete will be automatically changed to a “F” (failure) unless the course has been previously completed and a grade change submitted by the instructor or the head of the department.